First special train with 1,000 returnees reaches Udhampur

-Jammu: A special train from Bengaluru carrying nearly 1,000 passengers reached Udhampur on Tuesday, marking the beginning of the return of Jammu and Kashmir residents stranded outside the Union Territory by rail.
+Jammu: A special train from Bengaluru carrying nearly 1,000 passengers reached Udhampur on Tuesday, marking the beginning of the return of Jammu and Kashmir residents stranded in different parts of the country.

-Earlier, 40,000 residents were transported by road via Lakhanpur – the gateway to the UT bordering Punjab.
+Earlier, 40,000 residents were transported by road via Lakhanpur – the gateway to the J&K bordering Punjab.

 The train reached Udhampur at 11.30 am after a delay of several hours and the passengers, including students and labourers, deboarded it as per the guidelines and moved to an identified holding area before being sent to their home districts in buses.